Difficulty: Moderate to difficult

 Time: Full day or two days

-Price: 25 euro per person (groups of 4 or more), overnight accommodation not included
+Price: 25 euro per person (groups of 4 or more), overnight accommodation and transport not included

 The 7 hour hike will take you to the base of Hajla Mountain (2403 meters), which forms the administrative and natural border between Kosovo and Montenegro.
 From here, guests have the option to rest for a short time or even overnight at the nearby mountain hut, or continue up the steep trail to reach the peak.
 Though challenging, the climb to the summit will reward you with 360 degree views of the mountainous Kosovo and Montenegrin sides of the border, making clear why Montenegro earned the moniker “black mountains.”